pumasecurity/serverless-prey/cougar/README.md

 script/cougar --url-id "cougar$TF_VAR_UniqueString" --api-key YOUR_API_KEY
 ```

+See [here](../script/USAGE.md) for more details on how to use this script.

 Alternatively, you can do this manually by setting up a Netcat listener like so:

 ```bash